feargalr/enjoy_slurm/README.md

 # enjoy_slurm
-This repository contains a collection of SLURM scripts, bash onelines and various tips and tricks from over the years.
+This repository contains a collection of SLURM scripts, bash one-liners and various tips and tricks from over the years.

 "SLURM - It's Highly Addictive!"